adtork/MSEE-Hairpin-Design-Considerations/README.md

  - UDR Management overheard

 # Option 2: Vnet Peering
-The second option and really the easiest to deploy is to simply peer all the spoke Vnets directly that require connectivity.
-Like above with Option 1, inter region spokes would require global Vnet peering to communicate.
-Another recently introduced option to build full Vnet peering meshes is to use Azure Virtual Network Manager (AVNM).
-You can build intra region meshes and global peering meshes.
-The goal of AVNM is to manage resources at scale and simplify management overhead.
-Currently this is in public preview at the time of this article.
-[AVNM Design Considerations](https://learn.microsoft.com/en-us/azure/virtual-network-manager/overview).
+The second method, which is notably the most straightforward to deploy, involves direct peering of all the spoke Vnets that necessitate connectivity.
+Similar to Option 1, inter-region spokes would require global Vnet peering for communication.
+An additional method, recently introduced, for constructing comprehensive Vnet peering meshes is the utilization of Azure Virtual Network Manager (AVNM).
+This tool facilitates the creation of both intra-region meshes and global peering meshes.
+The primary objective of AVNM is to manage resources on a large scale and reduce management overhead.
+Please note that at the time of this writing, AVNM is currently in public preview.
+For further details, please refer to [AVNM Design Considerations](https://learn.microsoft.com/en-us/azure/virtual-network-manager/overview).

 ![image](https://github.com/adtork/MSEE-Hairpin-Design-Considerations/assets/55964102/8ec123ce-5361-40d4-b6cf-78377ec2f8d9)